yceruto/micro-symfony/README.md

 }
 ```

-## MicroKernel
+## MicroKernelTrait

 This class is an implementation of the base `Kernel` + `MicroKernelTrait` that allows you to create a
-single "one-file" application for your cloud workers, microservices, or any other small application.
+single "one-file" application for your cloud worker, microservice, or any other small application.

 ```php
 // index.php